 This page includes current benefits available to Veterans.
-For More information please contact the Veterans Resource Office at 541-552-6107 or stop by our office located in the Commuter Resource Center.
+For more information please contact the Veterans Resource Office at 541-552-6107 or firstname.lastname@example.org.

 Section 702 of The Choice Act

 Section 702 of the Veterans Access, Choice and Accountability Act of 2014 (“Choice Act”), requires VA to disapprove programs of education for payment of benefits under the Post-9/11 GI Bill and Montgomery GI Bill-Active Duty at public institutions of higher learning if the schools charge qualifying Veterans and dependents tuition and fees in excess of the rate for resident students for terms beginning after July 1, 2015.
 These new requirements will ensure that our Nation’s recently discharged Veterans, and their eligible family members, will not have to bear the cost of out-of-state charges while using their well-deserved education benefits.

 A "covered individual" is defined in the Choice Act as:

 - A Veteran who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence) and enrolls in the school within three years of discharge from a period of active duty service of 90 days or more.